cloud-66-internal/help.cloud66.com/_rails/how-to-guides/security/ssl-certificate.md

 ---
 layout: post
 template: one-col
-title: How to add an SSL Certificate
+title: Adding SSL to an application
 categories: how-to-guides/security
-lead: ""
+order: 1
+lead: "How to add an SSL certificate to your application"
 legacy: false
 tags: ["ssl"]
 permalink: /:collection/:path
 ---

 ## Certificate signing request